mhaupt63/ChangePointDetectorEVT/README.md

 # ChangePointDetector
- This module takes a time series and returns:  (a) the piecewise underlaying linear trend, and (b) the times where there is a change in the underlying trend
+ This module takes a time series and returns:  (a) the piecewise underlying linear trend, and (b) the times where there is a change in the underlying trend

  We use a Kalman Filter to find the piecewise underlying linear trend, with a state space representation of seasonality and an underlying linear trend.
 We initialise the parameters of the Kalman filter using a Least Squares estimator out of "statsmodels'